daproclaima/dev-mern-eshop/README.md

 ### Backend API Endpoints

-In the project directory, you can run:
+In the backend project at root project directory, you can run:

 ### `yarn start`